karakanb/ecdc-covid-api/README.md

 # ECDC API - Covid Cases per 100k Population

-This is a simple API that returns the latest information on the number of cases per 100k population for all the countries from the [European Centre for Disease Prevention and Control](https://opendata.ecdc.europa.eu/covid19/casedistribution/) website.
+This is a simple project that renders the latest information on the number of cases per 100k population for all the countries from the [European Centre for Disease Prevention and Control](https://opendata.ecdc.europa.eu/covid19/casedistribution/) website.

+## API
 ```json
 [
   {